Compare Rates and Save on Life Insurance

 When you buy life insurance for a teenager, it takes money from the family’s budget.
 The premium can’t go into savings or other resources, which could cause unnecessary suffering in a dire financial situation.
 The money may be better spent elsewhere, like an education savings account.

-Alternatives to Teen Life Insurance
+Alternatives to Life Insurance for Teenagers

 If the potential for savings is a factor, there are alternatives to teen life insurance that may be more beneficial.